arj03/ssb-browser-demo/README.md

  - partial replication
  - direct connections to other peers using [rooms]
  - viewing posts and threads, including forks, backlinks and reactions
- - posting and replying to messages including posting blobs
+ - posting, adding reactions, replying to messages including posting blobs
  - automatic exif stripping (such as GPS coordinates) on images for better privacy
  - automatic image resizing of large images
  - viewing profiles and setting up your own profile